-An easy recipe for tender French Toast enhanced with spices, orange zest, and lightly sweetened with maple syrup.
-Top with Fresh Berry Compote for a perfect weekend breakfast treat.
-Looking for more?
-Check out our 65 Healthy Breakfast Ideas!
+An easy recipe for tender French Toast, enhanced with warming spices, orange zest, and vanilla, lightly sweetened with maple syrup.
+Top with optional Berry Compote for a perfect weekend breakfast treat.

 We are never more fully alive, more completely ourselves, or more deeply engrossed in anything than when we are playing. ~Charles Schaefer